Action Alert January 15, 2016

-$150 million dollars for the Department of Defense Breast Cancer Research Program (BCRP) for FY 2012: As a result of NBCC’s grassroots advocacy, the DOD BCRP was created in 1992 to “eradicate breast cancer by funding innovative, high-impact research through a partnership of scientists and consumers.”
-NBCC seek a continued level of funding for this successful program.
+$150 Million for the Department of Defense (DOD) Breast Cancer Research Program (BCRP) for FY2016: As a result of NBCC’s grassroots advocacy, the DOD BCRP was created in 1992 to “eradicate breast cancer by funding innovative, high-impact research through a partnership of scientists and consumers.”
+The DOD BCRP is widely viewed as an innovative, unique, and efficient medical research model which has proven to be accountable to the public and has produced extraordinary results.
+NBCC seeks continued funding for this successful program.

 BREAST CANCER DEADLINE 2020